 In either case, the consequence is an increase in opioid activity, leading to many symptoms we describe as autism.
 Researchers at the Autism Research Unit at Sunderland University have found increased levels of these peptides in the blood and urine of children with autism.

 Exorphin peptides are derived from incompletely digested proteins, particularly food containing gluten and casein.
 One of these, called IAG and derived from gluten in wheat, has been detected in 80 per cent of autistic patients.
 So the first problem is the poor digestion of proteins.
 A lack of sufficient zinc and vitamin B6 could contribute to this, as both are essential for proper stomach acid production and protein digestion, yet are often deficient in autistic children with pyroluria, as we mention above.

 If you decide to go down this route with your child, you’ll need to take a go-slow approach.
-The Autism Research Unit at Sunderland University recommends a gradual withdrawal of foods, waiting three weeks after the removal of dairy foods (casein) before removing wheat, oats, barley and rye (gluten) from the diet.
+The Autism Research Unit at Sunderland University recommends a gradual withdrawal of foods, waiting three weeks after the removal of dairy foods (casein) before removing wheat, barley and rye (gluten) from the diet.
 Initially, your child may go through ‘withdrawal’ and their symptoms may get worse for a bit.